kubos/kubos/docs/User_App_on_iOBC.md

                    [Goto]  [Prev]  [Show]   [Tag]  [Untag] [Okay]

-Select the file to send (Press 'g' to open the Goto dialog and Enter to open the file selector dialog)
+Select the file to send
+* Press `g` to open the Goto dialog and navigate to the desired folder (full pathname required)
+* Press enter to open the file selector dialog and specify the file you want within the current folder

     +-------------------[Select one or more files for upload]-------------------+
     |Directory: /home/vagrant/linux/build/kubos-linux-isis-gcc/source           |